History of rail transport: Overview

 Railroads played a large role in the development of the United States from the Industrial Revolution in the North-east 1810–1850 to the settlement of the West 1850–1890.
-The American railroad mania began with the Baltimore and Ohio Railroad in 1828 and flourished until the Panic of 1873 bankrupted many companies and temporarily ended growth.
+The American railroad mania began with the Baltimore and Ohio Railroad in 1828 and flourished until the Panic of 1873 bankrupted many companies and temporarily stalled.

-Railroads not only increased the speed of transport, they also dramatically lowered its cost.
-For example, the first transcontinental railroad resulted in passengers and freight being able to cross the country in a matter of days instead of months and at one tenth the cost of stagecoach or wagon transport.
-With economical transportation in the West (which had been referred to as the "Great American Desert") now farming, ranching and mining could be done at a profit.
+Railroads not only increased the speed of transport, but they also dramatically lowered its cost.
+For example, the first transcontinental railroad allowed passengers and freight to cross the country at one tenth the cost of stagecoach or wagon transport in a matter of days instead of months.
+With economical transportation in the West (which had been referred to as the "Great American Desert"), farming, ranching, and mining was more profitable.
 As a result, railroads transformed the country, particularly the West (which had few navigable rivers).

-Although the South started early to build railways, it concentrated on short lines linking cotton regions to oceanic or river ports and the absence of an interconnected network was a major handicap during the Civil War.
-The North and Midwest constructed networks that linked every city by 1860.
+Although the South started building railways early, it concentrated on short lines linking cotton regions to oceanic or river ports, and the absence of an interconnected network was a major handicap during the Civil War.
+In contrast, the North and Midwest had constructed networks that linked every city by 1860.
 In the heavily settled Midwestern Corn Belt, over 80 percent of farms were within 10 miles of a railway, facilitating the shipment of grain, hogs and cattle to national and international markets.
 A large number of short lines were built, but thanks to a fast developing financial system based on Wall Street and oriented to railway bonds, the majority were consolidated into 20 trunk lines by 1890.
-State and local governments often subsidized lines, but rarely owned them.
+State and local governments often subsidized lines but rarely owned them.

-The system was largely built by 1910, but then trucks arrived to eat away the freight traffic and automobiles (and later airplanes) to devour the passenger traffic.
-The use of diesel electric locomotives (after 1940) made for much more efficient operations that needed fewer workers on the road and in repair shops.
+The system was largely built by 1910, but soon, freight traffic shifted to trucks and passengers increasingly used automobiles and later airplanes, leading to a decline in railway use.
+Diesel electric locomotives (after 1940) made for much more efficient operations that needed fewer workers on the road and in repair shops.

 Mileage

-Route mileage peaked at 254,000 mi in 1916 and fell to 140,000 mi in 2009.
+Route mileage peaked at 254,000 mi in 1916 and fell to 140,000 mi by 2009.

-In 1830, there were about 75 mi of railroad track, in short lines linked to coal and granite mines.).
-After this, railroad lines grew rapidly.
-Ten years later, in 1840, the railways had grown to 2800 mi.
+In 1830, there were about 75 mi of railroad track in short lines linked to coal and granite mines.).
+Railroad lines expanded rapidly.
+By 1840, ten years later, the railways had grown to 2800 mi.
 By 1860, on the eve of civil war, the length had reached 29000 mi, mostly in the North.
-The South had much less trackage and it was geared to moving cotton short distances to river or ocean ports.
+The South had much less track, and the track they had was geared to moving cotton short distances to river or ocean ports.
 The Southern railroads were destroyed during the war but were soon rebuilt.
 By 1890, the national system was virtually complete with 164000 mi.